MonishaGowdaM/Python-Programming/README.md

 The Greatest Common Divisor (GCD) of two or more numbers is the largest positive integer that divides all the given numbers exactly without leaving a remainder.

+### 13. ORD AND CHR ('ordchr.py')

+ord() is a Python function that returns the ASCII (or Unicode) value of a character. chr() is a Python function that returns the character corresponding to an ASCII (or Unicode) value.

 ## Requirements

 * Python 3.x